What you need to know about the Novavax

 See Fact Sheet for Healthcare Providers for dosing information for these patients.

-Clinical studies of the Novavax COVID‑19 vaccine included participants 65 years of age and older receiving vaccine or placebo, and their data contributed to the overall assessment of safety and efficacy.
+Clinical studies that evaluated primary vaccination with the Novavax COVID-19 vaccine included participants 65 years of age and older receiving vaccine or placebo, and their data contribute to the overall assessment of safety and efficacy.
 In an ongoing phase 3 clinical study, 12.6% (n=2,480 Novavax COVID‑19 vaccine, n=1,235 placebo) of participants were 65 years of age and older and 1.8% (n=361 Novavax COVID‑19 vaccine, n=179 placebo) of participants were 75 years of age and older.
 Vaccine efficacy in participants 65 years of age and older was 78.6% (95% CI: -16.6, 96.1) relative to 90.7% (95% CI: 72.9, 96.8) in participants 50 through 64 years of age.1

 Overall, there were no notable differences in the safety profiles observed between participants 65 years of age and older and younger participants.1